kellyav/machinelearningfinal/README.md

-# machinelearningfinal
+# Machine Learning Final Project
-Final project progress will be posted on this repo.
+Progress will be posted on this repo.

 We will be working on the dataset *Breast Cancer Wisconsin (Diagnostic)*,  updated 4 years ago (Version 2) and posted on Kaggle: https://www.kaggle.com/uciml/breast-cancer-wisconsin-data